 There are a few much safer ways of treating fungal nail infections.
 I use a technique called ‘the Lacuna Method,‘ which allows access to the nail bed by drilling tiny holes in the nail plate.
 This process is known as ‘fenestration’.
 Although the idea of having holes drilled in your nails will not be very appealing, it is entirely painless as the nail has no nerve supply.
 Once the holes are made it is then possible to place an antifungal agent through the nail to get at the infection.

 It is then necessary to make new holes in the nail at regular intervals as the nail grows out, whilst applying the anti fungal treatment on a daily basis.
-The treatment still not a quick fix, as the nail does take time to grow out and clear, however it is a tried and tested method that will achieve the ultimate of objective of clearing the infection.
+The treatment is still not a quick fix, as the nail does take time to grow out and clear, however it is a tried and tested method that will achieve the ultimate of objective of clearing the infection.

 £50 – £200